exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 ```

 ### Step 3.
 Run Configured Node
-There are two specific parameters here:
+There are two required parameters here:
 - `--ejb-log-config-path` for path to `log4j` configuration file.
   Default config provided with EJB App prints to STDOUT.
 - `--ejb-port` for port that your service will use for communication.
   Java Binding does not use Exonum Core API port directly.

+There are also optional parameters useful for debugging purposes and JVM fine tuning:
 - `--jvm-args-prepend` and `--jvm-args-append`: Additional parameters for JVM that prepend and
  append the rest of arguments.
 Must not have a leading dash.
 For example, `Xmx2G`.
 - `--jvm-debug`: Allows JVM being remotely debugged over the `JDWP` protocol.
 Takes a socket address as a parameter in form